serverdensity/sd-agent-core-plugins/riak/README.md

 # Metrics

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/riak/metadata.csv) for a list of metrics provided by this check.
+See [metadata.csv](metadata.csv) for a list of metrics provided by this check.

-# Service Checks

-**riak.can_connect**:

-Returns CRITICAL if the Agent cannot connect to the Riak stats endpoint to collect metrics, otherwise OK.